ShilpaChh/JavaScript_Fundamentals/challenges/05_calling_apis.md

 For example, one way of interacting with the Github API is to do a `GET` request to `https://api.github.com/repos/<user>/<reponame>`, where `<user>` and `<reponame>` are replaced with a github username and repo name respectively.

 As we've seen before, we can use the command-line tool `curl` to perform get requests.
-For example, if we wanted to find out information about the repo for esbuild, we might write:
+For example, if we wanted to find out information about the repo for esbuild, we might enter into the terminal:
 ```sh
 curl https://api.github.com/repos/evanw/esbuild
 ```